Netflix is about to lose one of its most-watched TV shows

 Netflix is about to lose one of its most-watched titles.

-Sadly, for subscribers in UK, there is just over three weeks left to watch the US version of The Office, which will be removed from the service on 1 January 2023.
+Sadly for subscribers in the UK, there are just over three weeks left to watch the US version of The Office, which will be removed from the service on 1 January 2023.

-The Office has been one of Netflix's most successful licensed title for years.
+The Office has been one of Netflix's most successful licensed titles for years.

 To put this into perspective, the streaming service once paid a staggering $100m to keep Friends for just one year – and that show didn’t even come close to being streamed in the US the same number of times as the Steve Carell series.

-The removal from Netflix has been expected since June 2019 when NBC, the network to have aired The Office, announced it would exclusively air the show on Peacock, its very own streaming service, for five years.
+The removal from Netflix has been expected since June 2019 when NBC, the network that aired The Office, announced it would exclusively air the show on Peacock, its very own streaming service, for five years.

 This came into effect from 1 January 2021 meaning The Office won't be back on Netflix, in any territory, until at least 2026.